Nirbhay97/Nirbhay97/README.md

 - Also likes to compete on codechef, codeforces, leetcode and getting my hands dirty with algorithms.

-- 💬 Talk about **Webdev, IoT, ML, C and C++,Competitive programming, DSA, Embedded Systems, Trading........way more...*
+- 💬 Talk about **Webdev, IoT, ML,Data Science, NLP, C and C++,Competitive programming, DSA, Embedded Systems, Trading.....just a big fan of Technology..*

 - 📫 How to reach me **nirbhay.kumar2020@vitstudent.ac.in**